eap/eap.github.io/_projects/1_project.md

 It is difficult to know how recently any of the fluids have been replaced.
 While the seller claims it was oil changed regularly that is impossible to verify.
-During the first half of 2025 I intend to replace and refresh every possible fluid.
+During the first half of 2025 I intend to replace and/or flush all fluids.

-- [x] Oil Change - Dec 2024; receipt shared by seller.
+- [x] Oil Change - Dec 2024; done by seller.
+- [x] Power Steering Fluid - Dec 2024; done by seller.
 - [x] Engine Coolant - Jan 2024; system drained and refilled.
-- [x] Power Steering Fluid - Jan 2024.
 - [x] Differential Fluid Front & Rear - Feb 2024; 75w90 gear oil.
 - [x] Transmission fluid for M5OD - Feb 2024; MERCON V ATF as specified.
 - [ ] Brake Fluid